Variational Method in Quantum Field Theory: Variational Method at Infinite Volume

 \subsection{Ground state energy}

 The most significant validation of Eq.~\eqref{eq_formal_g_lambda} comes from the comparison of the predicted vacuum energy density of the $\varphi^4$ theory with state-of-the-art approaches.
-In particular, we have considered Borel resummation techniques \cite{Serone1} (and, where available, TCSA results) applied to the perturbative expansions given in Eq.~\eqref{eq_vacuum_mass_phi4_perturbative}.
-As shown in Fig.~\ref{f_energy_mass}, the variational prediction provides a markedly improved description of the $\varphi^4$ vacuum energy compared with the classical relation $b(\lambda) = \sqrt{\lambda}$, whose behavior is not monotonically decreasing.
-Remarkably, the qualitative trend obtained from Eq.~\eqref{eq_vacuum_energy_phi4}, when combined with Eq.~\eqref{eq_formal_g_lambda}, closely follows that derived from perturbation theory and its Borel-resummed counterpart.
+In particular, we have considered Borel resummation techniques \cite{Serone1} (and, where available, TSM results) applied to the perturbative expansions given in Eq.~\eqref{eq_vacuum_mass_phi4_perturbative}.
+As shown in Fig.~\ref{f_energy_mass}, the variational prediction provides a markedly improved description of the $\varphi^4$ vacuum energy compared with the classical relation $b(g) = \sqrt{24 g}$, whose behavior is not monotonically decreasing, and with the perturbation theory, Eq.~\eqref{eq_vacuum_mass_phi4_perturbative}, which fails at $g\approx 1/3$.

+The minimized sinh-Gordon energy is qualitatively close to the $\varphi^4$ for $g \leq 1/3$, where the maximum deviation is within $2\cdot 10^{-3}$.
+As argued before, the variational principle using the sinh-Gordon is to be trusted for $g\lesssim \pi/3$, where the classical relation $b(g) = \sqrt{24 g}$ reaches $\gmax$ and the sinh-Gordon VEVs, as well as the ground state energy, deviate from the Borel resummation prediction -- see Fig.~\ref{f_vevs_vacuum_energy}.
+At larger couplings $1/3\leq g\leq \pi/3$, however, the variational vacuum energy and the one obtained through the Borel resummation deviate considerably, as higher-order field powers VEVs in the sinh-Gordon Hamiltonian become non-negligible compared to $\varphi^4$.